 I bought a book entitled “You Are A Badass” and so far it’s pretty good.

 I arrived home late.
 Came in and laughed with my mom.

 I woke up and went to my uncles/dad shop.
 Hung out with my family.
 My Auntie Fran helped me wrap 36 gifts.
 We chopped it and shared our experiences.
 My Auntie Fran is 72 years old and I am 27, so it was interesting to see how we both shared similar perspectives on different situations.
 She told me that I was a light and a blessing which made me feel great.

-Afterwards I went to a Christmas event at the Science and Industry with my besties since grammar school.
+Afterward I went to a Christmas event at the Science and Industry with my besties since grammar school.
 The event was hosted by Chance the Rapper, there were lots of performers.
-I had so much funnnnnn.
+I had so much fun.

 It’s Christmas Game Night!
 My family and friends turned all the way up!

 Words can’t describe.
 If you follow me on Instagram then you really know wassup.
 I love my family so much.

 It’s Saturday!
 It’s a beautiful day.
 More time with family.
 More laughs and joy.
 My cousin shared a beautiful story about her ability to fix her own car door after it literally broke off of the hinges.
 She expressed how great of a feeling it was to show her children that sometimes you won’t have much but you need to make it work.
 It was really a great moment and I glad she shared it.
 I know it humbled me.

 At around midnight I went to a skaters appreciation session at the skating rink I grew up at.
 It was so great seeing all the skaters that I grew up with and the younger ones too.
 I felt like I was giving hugs to all of my younger cousins and family.